Policy Advisor, City of Pittsburgh

 Senior Principal, End-Use Solutions and Standards, NRECA

-Bio: Keith Dennis is Senior Principal, End-Use Solutions and Standards, Energy and Power Division of the National Rural Electric Cooperative Association (NRECA).
-Mr. Dennis has an interdisciplinary background in engineering, business, and law and collaborates closely with the Legislative, Regulatory Policy, and Technical teams on issues related to energy end use, including energy efficiency and demand response.
-He joined NRECA in 2012 directly from the Department of Energy’s Office of Energy Efficiency and Renewable Energy (EERE) where he led a Policy and Guidance Team for a $3.2 billion energy efficiency and conservation grant program.
-While at DOE, Mr. Dennis served an eight month detail at The White House Council on Environmental Quality where he supported several large energy efficiency and renewable energy programs.
-He holds an A.B. in Engineering and Environmental Sciences from Dartmouth College, a Bachelor of Engineering (B.E.) and Master of Engineering Management (M.E.M.) from the Thayer School of Engineering at Dartmouth College, and a Master of Studies in Environmental Law (M.S.E.L), summa cum laude, from Vermont Law School.
-He is also licensed Professional Engineer (P.E.).
+Bio: Keith Dennis is Senior Director, Strategic Initiatives, in the Business and Technologies Strategies Division of the National Rural Electric Cooperative Association (NRECA).
+Keith has an interdisciplinary background in engineering, business, and law and works with NRECA's Legislative, Regulatory Policy, and Technical teams on issues related to energy end use, including energy efficiency and demand response.
+Keith joined NRECA in 2012 directly from the Department of Energy's Office of Energy Efficiency and Renewable Energy (EERE) where he led a Policy and Guidance Team for a $3.2 billion energy efficiency and conservation grant program and completed an eight month detail at the White House.
+Keith is a graduate of Dartmouth College and holds Masters degrees in engineering management and environmental law from Dartmouth College and Vermont Law School.
+He is also licensed Professional Engineer.